Capernaum (the town of Jesus) is an ancient village where you can visit the White Synagogue, Peter’s House, and the Church of the Holy Apostles.

 Note: opening hours were updated in June 2019.
 In any case, recheck the official site before visiting.

-As I mentioned in the beginning, this national park was build in recent years, and it is located near (and outside of) Capernaum.
+As I mentioned, this national park was built recently and is located near (and outside of) Capernaum.
 But it can be a good starting point since there is an information center, restrooms, and a kiosk on site.
 Here is what they say on the official site:

 The main area of the national park, which covers approximately 80 dunams (20 acres), is northeast of the antiquities site.
 The INPA has prepared the area to assist and complement the visit to the antiquities.
 The national park will become part of the new promenade, 3.5 km long, which connects Capernaum and Ein Sheva (Tabgha).

-A dock has been built near the antiquities site, which allows visitors to sail to Capernaum from Tiberias and Ein Gev.
-Because the level of the lake changes frequently, the dock has been constructed to rise and fall with the water level.
+A dock has been built near the antiquities site, allowing visitors to sail to Capernaum from Tiberias and Ein Gev.
+Because the lake level changes frequently, the dock has been constructed to rise and fall with the water level.

 An information booth is now being established at the national park, with a souvenir shop, toilets, a restaurant, and a snack bar.
 A fishing village and artists’ village are also planned, where daily life in Second Temple times will be recreated.